A PTAS for the Time-Invariant Incremental Knapsack problem: Introduction

-When trying to extend the algorithm above to our setting, we face two problems.
+When trying to extend the PTAS above for \maxk \ to \iik, we face two problems.
 First, we have multiple times, and a standard guessing over all times will clearly be exponential in $T$.
-Second, when inserting an item in the knapsack in a specific time, we are clearly imposing this decision on all times that succeed it, and it is not clear a priori how to take this into account.
+Second, when inserting an item into the knapsack at a specific time, we are clearly imposing this decision on all times that succeed it, and it is not clear a priori how to take this into account.

+We solve these issues by proposing an algorithm that, in a sense, still follows the general scheme of the greedy algorithm sketched above: after some preprocessing, guess items (and insertion times) that give high profit, and then fill the remaining capacity with an LP-driven integral solution.
+However, the way of achieving this is different from the PTAS above.
+In particular, some of the techniques we introduced are specific for \iik \ and not to be found in methods for solving non-incremental knapsack problems.